Zach Nunn: Political positions

+Axios described Nunn as having "carved out a niche as a vocal moderate on key issues".

 Abortion

-During a May 2022 Republican primary debate, Nunn raised his hand indicating he opposes abortion without exceptions.
-In August 2022, he said he does support legal exceptions to allow some abortions, including in cases of rape and incest.
+Nunn opposes abortion with exceptions, including life of the mother, rape, and incest.
+Nunn opposes a federal ban on abortion and believes this policy should be left up to the states.
+He has said that anyone should have access to tools to start a family, including IVF, fertility treatments, and adoption.

 Infrastructure

 Nunn opposes the Bipartisan Infrastructure Act, and said there was far too much waste in the law.

 January 6

 In an April 2022 appearance as a congressional candidate, Nunn said of the January 6 United States Capitol attack, "If a bunch of middle Americans can overwhelm our Capitol, and the Capitol police, who are funded to the tune of billions of dollars, can't stop a bunch of middle-aged individuals from walking onto the floor, we have a serious problem with our nation's security."
 He expressed disapproval of the United States House Select Committee on the January 6 Attack, terming it a "Nancy Pelosi committee determined to find someone that they can hang a noose around."